 Vice President, Maharani Chimnabai Stree Udyogalaya Trustee, Maharaja Fateh Singh Museum Director, CDS Art Foundation Fellow, Aspen Global Leadership Network

-A Masters in medieval Indian history, Radhikaraje worked as a journalist with Indian Express, New Delhi prior to moving to Vadodara.
-Married into the royal Gaekwad family, she is now actively involved in running one of the largest private residences in the world along with family trusts such as the Maharani Chimnabai Stree Udyogalaya, imparting vocational training to lower income women and the Maharaja Fatehsingh Museum Trust, housing some of the most acclaimed works of Raja Ravi Varma amongst others.
-She is also patron of the Heritage Trust, an independent organisation instrumental in bringing the monumental complex of Champaner on the World Heritage Sites list and is actively involved in preventing the city’s heritage structures from being obliterated.
-Radhikaraje is currently also working on the documentation of the Lukshmi Vilas Palace and it’s priceless possessions.
+A master in medieval Indian History, Radhikaraje is now actively involved in running one of the largest private residences in the world along with family trusts such as the Maharani Chimnabai Stree Udyogalaya, imparting vocational training to lower income women and the Maharaja Fatehsingh Museum Trust, housing some of the most acclaimed works of Raja Ravi Varma amongst others.
+She is also patron of the Heritage Trust, an independent organization instrumental in bringing the monumental complex of Champaner on the World Heritage Sites list and is actively involved in preventing the city’s heritage structures from being obliterated.
+Radhikaraje is currently also working on the documentation of the Lukshmi Vilas Palace and its priceless possessions.